gregnk/GHAutoBackup/README.md

 A script which automatically backs up a bunch of git repositories

 ## Requirements
-* Git cli
+* Git CLI
 * Python 3.7+

 ## Usage
 	py GHAutoBackup.py [-debug]

-The program will archive all of the links listed in `Links.txt` (Seee below)
+The program will archive all of the links listed in `Links.txt` (See below)

 ## Links.txt Format